Back to California

 What This Bill Does

-• Prohibits local government officials from entering into nondisclosure agreements that prevent the sharing of information related to public business among fellow officials serving on the same council, board, commission, district, or agency.
+• Prohibits local agency officials from entering into nondisclosure agreements that prevent them from sharing information with other officials on the same council, board, commission, district, or agency.

-• Makes any such nondisclosure agreement entered after January 1, 2027, void and unenforceable.
+• Makes any such nondisclosure agreement entered after January 1, 2027, invalid and unenforceable.

 Who It Names or Affects